Alcohol and entertainment licensing

 Applications must be submitted with a premises plan, a DPS consent form (if required), proof of right to work (applicable to individual applicants only, including those in a partnership which is not a limited liability partnership), and the relevant fee.

-As of April 6th 2017, all applications must be submitted with proof that the applicant (or each individual applicant if the application is submitted by a partnership or group of individuals) is eligible to reside and work in the UK.
+All applications must be submitted with proof that the applicant (or each individual applicant if the application is submitted by a partnership or group of individuals) is eligible to reside and work in the UK.
 The application form includes notes as to what documents are acceptable.
 You do not need to supply your original identification documents (such as passports or residence permits), and only a copy needs to be submitted.

 If the document copied is a passport, a copy of the following pages must be provided:-